-Upon the completion of the Restructure and this Offering, we will continue to be a "controlled company" as defined under the NASDAQ Listing Rules because Mr. Zhitao He, the chairman of the board of directors of the post-closing issuer, will beneficially own $[\bullet]$ of our Common Shares and will be able to exercise $[\bullet]$ % of our total voting power assuming the underwriters do not exercise their over-allotment option, or $[\bullet]$ % of our total voting power if the underwriters exercise their over-allotment option in full.
-For so long as we remain a controlled company under that definition, we are permitted to elect to rely, and may rely, on certain exemptions from corporate governance rules, including an exemption from the rule that a majority of our board of directors must be independent directors.
+Upon the completion of the Restructure and this Offering, we will continue to be a "controlled company" as defined under the NASDAQ Listing Rules because Mr. Zhitao He, the chairman of the board of directors of the post-closing issuer, will beneficially own approximately 224,394,452 Common Shares and will be able to exercise approximately 60.50% of our total voting power, assuming we sell 2,729,755 Common Shares at an assumed offering price of \$10.99 per Common Share in the Offering, which was the closing price of our Class A Common Shares on Nasdaq on April 30, 2021.
+For so long as we remain a controlled company under that definition, we are permitted to elect to rely, and may rely, on certain exemptions from corporate governance rules, including an exemption from the rule that a majority of our board of directors must be independent directors or that we have to establish a nominating committee and a compensation committee composed entirely of independent directors.
 As a result, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.